UCREL/welsh-freetxt-app/README.md

+# FreeTxT:
-# FreeTxT - A Bilingual Free Text Analysis Tool for Welsh and English
+### A Bilingual Free Text Analysis Tool for Welsh and English
 A simple text tool for extracting and analyzing free Welsh and English texts from documents and spreadsheets and other formats with the following key features:

 ## Text Summarization